 Why is CPD important?

-undertake at least 25 hours of CPD activity in any one year (averaged over three years),
+- Act on your plan by undertaking at least 25 hours of CPD activity in any one year (averaged over 3 years)

 - Record your CPD activity in an appropriate form